asacolips-projects/13th-age/README.md

 # Description

-Create characters in this FoundryVTT character sheet for OGL games using mechanics such as icon relationships, backgrounds, one unique thing, and a number of talents, spells, and powers.
-Full support for players to easily create characters and GMs to easily create monsters, including both compendiums and easy to use rolls in power cards and monster actions.
+Create characters in this FoundryVTT character sheet that is compatible with the _13th Age Roleplaying Game_.
+It has full support for players to easily create characters and GMs to easily create monsters, including both compendiums and easy to use rolls in power cards and monster actions.
+Compendium entries are based on the OGL content for the _13th Age Roleplaying Game_, and conversion of them to FoundryVTT compendiums is still in progress for some classes.
+Rules unrelated to classes or monsters are not provided in this system, which means that the _13th Age Roleplaying Game_ is required to play it.

 # Install

 1. Go to the setup page and choose Game Systems.
-2. Click the Install System button, and paste in this manifest link:
+2. Click the Install System button, and either search for Toolkit13 or paste in this manifest link:
     * Foundry 0.6.x: [https://gitlab.com/asacolips-projects/foundry-mods/archmage/raw/master/system.json](https://gitlab.com/asacolips-projects/foundry-mods/archmage/raw/master/system.json)
 3. Create a game world using the new sytem.